-America's Got Talent became one of the first unscripted shows to return to production when they began filming in late June.
-Creator Simon Cowell told Deadline that there was "a real buzz of excitement" on set, in addition to new safety measures.
-Some of the changes included judges arriving in their own cars, handling their microphones and sitting socially-distanced during the acts.
-Additionally, filming took place outside, there was regular testing on set, and a pod system was set up for production.
+NBC's talent competition became one of the first unscripted shows to return to production when they began filming in late June, with creator Simon Cowell telling Deadline there was "a real buzz of excitement" on set.
+New safety measures included judges arriving in their own cars, handling their microphones and sitting socially-distanced during the acts.
+Additionally, filming took place outside, there was regular testing on set and a pod system was set up for production.

 The full list of films comprises Ashes to Oceans, Half Baked 2, Lady of the House, Live Feed, Moonshadow, Pursuit and The Test, plus indies The Black Hole, Dog, Dead Dads Club and Little America.

 Henry Cavill and The Witcher cast had begun filming season 2 in London when production was forced to go on hiatus in March.
 (Co-star Kristofer Hivju would reveal shortly thereafter that he tested positive for COVD-19.)

 Now, the Netflix series' official Twitter account has announced, in true The Witcher fashion, "I'm dusting off my lute and quill, I have some news, some mead to spill: After all the months we’ve been apart It’s time for production to restart.
 The Witcher and his bard – who’s flawless, will reunite on set 17 August."

 Director Colin Trevorrow and cast members Chris Pratt and Bryce Dallas Howard began filming Jurassic World: Dominion in February, only to halt production in early March.
 "There are plans to resume -- and we will resume, as long as and when everyone knows that they are safe," Howard told ET.